 Problems with traditional accounting software

-- The data in the system isn’t always up to date.
+- The data that is stored in the system is not always in the most recent version.

-- It only works on one computer, and data gets moved from place to place, for example, on a USB drive.
-This is not secure or reliable.
+- It is only compatible with one computer, and data can be transported from one location to another using various means, such as a USB drive.
+This is not a safe or dependable method.

 Why the cloud and accounting software are the perfect match